 After an accident, there can be immense impacts on your health and well-being, not just physically, but mentally as well.
 Your career may be impacted, your quality of life, your future job prospects, and even your relationships with family members.
 Pursuing a settlement that includes pain and suffering can be a complicated undertaking – but partnering with a law firm like The Kalka Law Group can increase your chance at a settlement that includes quantification for all aspects of your injuries.

+The amount you might get in a car accident settlement for pain and suffering can vary significantly.
 According to the pain and suffering settlement examples in Georgia listed on this page, the typical accident settlement is anywhere from $100,000 to $2,250,000.
 We’ve also seen settlements go for $11 million or more.
 Settlements depend greatly on the unique circumstances of each case, which is why there is no accurate average pain and suffering settlement amount in Georgia.

 Pain and Suffering Settlement Amount Examples in Georgia from Kalka Law Firm